 Not only are we using the tractor as a grass cutter, but it is also now a workhorse here on our farm.
 There is always something that needs moving.
 When we need to plant trees, everything goes into the trailer including, spades, stakes, manure, compost, trees, and the worker.

 As with any machine, there is ongoing maintenance.
 Getting to grips with what to check and potential problem signs can save you not only time but money.
 My husband is now quite handy at doing minor repairs and maintenance when needed.

-Check the following regularly as a matter or course for any wear and if necessary, replace with new ones.
+Check the following regularly as a matter of course for any wear and, if necessary, replace with new ones.

-We have had the trailer made for us but there are also other attachments which can be purchased for it including:
+We have had the trailer made for us but there are also other attachments that can be purchased for it including:

 My husband is continually looking for ways to make every job easier and use the mower more efficiently.
 This not only saves time but also money.

 In the manual we downloaded for our MTD lawn mower, there was a guide showing the best way to cut.
 A grid pattern is suggested so you are covering the area without missing any ground or driving over an area twice.

 Everyone will find their own best way of cutting, including speed and height of blades.
 Our MTD mower has 7 speeds and my husband has found, cutting on #3 the most effective for our situation.

 Using the Ride on Mower as a Mobility Scooter